In the Margravial headquarters, there is now a certain amount of excitement.

 'Only the dead,' says Death admonishingly to Cheese.
 'And also, we don't take squirrels either.'

 The seesaw that it the battle of Wallenover continues to tip in the favour of Wurstburp, dumping the Vulgarians unceremoniously from their seats and then catching them painfully upon the chin as they try to get up.
-(Below) To the right of Wurstburp bayonet attack, Unpronunski has another success.
-Now, only a single regiment of Vulgarian mounted irregulars remains - the other, finally, is despatched by Wurstburpian musketry (though it turns out, however, that everyone in the Voidvodate's army hated them, so there is no real effect on morale).
+(Below) To the right of the Wurstburp bayonet attack, Unpronunski has another success.
+Now, only a single regiment of Vulgarian mounted irregulars remains - the other, finally, is dispatched by Wurstburpian musketry (though it turns out, however, that everyone in the Voidvodate's army hated them, so there is no real effect on morale).

 In some recompense, however, Orlok's Regiment continues to do sterling work for Rentall's cause.
 (Above, top) Behind one of his batteries, the Vulgarian notable Cameron von Muller looks on as Count Orlok's Regiment pours more fire into the exposed flank of a Wurstburpian column.

 'Itsh a difficult choish,' says Rentall, ignoring the sturm und drang around him.
 'Duke Neucheim, shir: let me have your advishe.'

 Neucheim's brows furrow beneath his tricorne.
 'I think that we should consult Baron Tostov.'

 'But,' says Rentall, 'I shushpect dat I know what da good duke ish going to shay ...'.